mhagger/git-test/README.md

 ### Test one or more commits

+By default, `git test run` tests `HEAD`:

+    git test run

+(If the working copy is dirty, the test is run anyway but the results are not recorded.)

-You can test multiple Git commits with a single command:
+You can test a range of Git commits with a single command:

     git test run commit1..commit2